 3. Mandatory e-Pay Penalty

 Certain large payments over $20,000, or payments made where the total tax liability exceeds $80,000, must be made electronically according to California law.
-FTB imposes a 1 percent penalty for failure to comply.
+The California tax underpayment penalty imposed by the FTB is 1 percent penalty for failure to comply.

 4. Demand to File Penalty